It was reported by Abu Hurairah that the Prophet (PBUH) said, “Allah never inflicts a disease unless He makes a cure for it. …”

 Signature plants were probably recognized from the beginning of time.
 However, the first published records we have of this method are found in ancient China where there was a classification that correlated plant features to human organs.

 Black seed, a famous healing herb in the Islamic world, has a deep black color that The Doctrine of Signatures would relate to the lungs.
 It also has the deep dark color of damaged cells.
-Black seed is, in fact, used as a lung tonic in all areas of the Islamic world, as well as a healing herb for cancer patients.
+Black seed is used as a lung tonic in the Islamic world, and as a healing herb for cancer patients.

-It’s black color could also be a hint for other uses it has as a plant – that of hair growth and as an all around tonic.
-In the same way black contains all the colors of the spectrum black seed contains all the healing tools of the world we need.
+Its black color could also be a hint for other uses it has as a plant – that of hair growth and as an all-around tonic.
+So, in the same way, black contains all the colors of the spectrum black seed contains all the healing tools of the world we need.
 This could why the Prophet stated that “There is healing in black seed for all diseases except death” (Narrated by Abu Huraira in Sahih Bukhari.
 Volume 7, Book 71, Number 592).

 Ginger has a yellow color, which indicates its use in the digestive system as well as with any yellowish fluids associated with the body.
-Interestingly enough ginger is used for digestive complaints, increases the production of semen, and helps dry up yellowish mucus associated with flus and colds.
+Interestingly, ginger is used for digestive complaints, increases the production of semen, and helps dry up yellowish mucus associated with flu and colds.

-In the , ailments of the upper half of the body were treated with upper parts of plants and ailments of lower parts of the body were treated with belowground plant parts.
-Ginger is a root plant, and is usually used for ailments of the lower body – indigestion, nausea, sexual problems and problems associated with the spleen.
+The ailments of the upper half of the body were treated with upper parts of plants and ailments of lower parts of the body were treated with belowground plant parts.
+Ginger is a root plant and is usually used for ailments of the lower body – indigestion, nausea, sexual problems and problems associated with the spleen.

 Aloe Vera, on the other hand, is a plant that grows above the ground, and as such was used for complaints in the upper body such as acid reflux, headaches, mouth sores, and other upper body complaints.
 The sticky fluid in the interior leaf is used on similar fluids in the body.
 Aloe is commonly used to purge corrupt fluids in the body in the liver, digestive tract or blood.
 Flowers, which represent the very tiptop of most plants, are often used for headaches and fevers.